ckampfe/zeroclarkthirty.com/posts/2024-09-25-worse-is-better-knives.md

 - They're often tougher, meaning they better resist damage from nails, staples, and concrete.
-And when they do get damaged, that damage tends to simpler be more repairable.
+And when they do get damaged, that damage tends to be simpler, and thus easier to repair.
 I have unintentionally damaged a number of knives through normal, non-extreme use, and knives made in these "worse" materials tend to damage less and less frequently.
 I wish I never damaged knives, but the simple fact is these knives get used in the real